Six Steps to Hiring Interns

 - These factors may include academic performance, demonstrated written or quantitative skills, academic major, or specialized skills like foreign language fluency or computer proficiency.
 If necessary, consider screening applicants by requiring a writing sample or administering an appropriate instrument.

-- Contact the Career Development Center at the University of Arkansas.
+- Contact Walton Career Services at the University of Arkansas.

 - Provide us with information about your program and specifications for applicants.
 Let us help you recruit effectively and efficiently.

-- Solicit qualified applicants through the Career Development Center.
+- Solicit qualified applicants through Walton Career Services

 - Conduct on-campus interviews, attend Career Fairs, or request resume referrals from our candidate database.